Brunation11/twitter_jr/README.md

 # Twitter JR

+A study of technologies, database relationships, and UX design choices of popular websites and applications.

+##Description

-Twitter JR is a clone of the popular Twitter application and study of database relationships.
+Twitter JR is the second of a series of webpage clones and highlights some of the core functionality of the popular Twitter application.
+Currently the app supports account registration, adding tweets, and following other users.

-## Technologies used
+## Technologies

-Ruby
+* Ruby

-Rails
+* Rails

-JavaScript
+* JavaScript

-jQuery
+* jQuery

-PostgreSQL
+* PostgreSQL

-HTML5

-CSS3

-Bootstrap
+* Bootstrap

+##Next steps

+The app handles basic crud for retrieving posting and up/down voting.
+I’m currently working on building authentication on the client side including storing tokens in local storage, persisting login, and handling logouts.

 ![alt text](screenshots/schema.png)
 ![alt text](screenshots/1.png)